Recently I was in a conversation about meeting deadlines with a group of Service Providers.

 After several attempts to follow-up, including using advice from Oren Klaff, you give up.
 And then it happens.

 Seriously?
-When you look at the proposal it now seems as foreign to you as the Magna Carta.
+Even when you look at the proposal, it now seems as foreign to you as the Magna Carta.

-Meeting deadlines under these circumstances are often only attempted because of the circumstances discussed in #7.
+Taking on the pressure of meeting deadlines under these circumstances are often only attempted because of the situation discussed in #7 below.

 Don’t lie to me now.
 You have some clients you like working for better than others.
-I do...we all do.
+I do…we all do.
 It’s part of being human.
-It’s also part of meeting deadlines.
+It’s also part of the work we do and how we meet deadlines.